poochi/HWCISCO/Readme.md

 ---------------------------------------------------

 Currently,
-The Repo has contains a functional 'Network Discovery' protocol.
+It has a functional 'Network Discovery' protocol.

 ##      How to use
 -----------------------------------------------------
 Run<br>
 make -f makefile all <br>
+chmod 777 . <br>
 ./simulator.out<br>
 <br>
 or use codeblocks to open the project :-)

+PS: make sure msgget etc., succseeds

 ##      Project details
 -----------------------------------------------------